lino-framework/book/docs/dev/about.rst

 About Lino
 ==========

-We thought that now is the right moment to explain to you as a developer why Lino is so cool.
+Let's start by explaining to you as a developer why Lino is so cool.

 .. toctree::
    :maxdepth: 1